cds-snc/track-web/docs/additions.md

 where:

-* `{% extends "en/layout-en.html" %}` sets the page to inherit all the content from the base layout (in the case of a french page, it'll extend `fr/layout-fr.html`)
+* `{% extends "en/layout-en.html" %}` sets the page to inherit all the content from the base layout (in the case of a French page, it'll extend `fr/layout-fr.html`)
 * `{% block title %}` contains the title of the page that will be put in the `title` tag
 * `{% block pageid_en %} / {% block pageid_fr %}` contains the id of the page.
 It is **very** important that this matches the route name assigned to the page in `views.py`, because this is how the language switcher determines the URL of the opposite language page
 * `{% block description %}` contains the content that will go into the description meta tag